-Some of the pullouts aren’t particularly large can only fit one or two dozens cars.
+Some of the pullouts aren’t particularly large and can only fit one or two dozen cars.
 Not only is it hard to grab parking, but you might feel bad taking up three parking spaces.

 In July/August, I recommend sticking to the bigger parking areas of Mondo Beyondo, Valhalla, and French Cattle Ranch.

 You can camp in various spots along throughout Tensleep Canyon.
 Depending on your vehicle and desired experience will affect which campground you choose.
 Wherever you stay, the most important thing to remember is to pack out ALL trash and waste!

 Down at the bottom of the canyon in the town of Tensleep, there are two different camping options.

 Tensleep Brewery, the climber’s choice evening hangout, has a large grass parking area in which they allow camping for $5 per person per night.
 Camping here can be a great vibe since the grass is right outside the brewery patio and, the brewery also offers paid showers for campers.
 The brewery allows campers with tents, single axle trailers, truck campers, vans, and small less than 30’ class C but do not allow Class A’s or 5th Wheels.